JuniorBecari10/dotfiles/README.md

 The dotfiles that I use in my personal Linux PC, along with some scripts to install them. <br />
 The configurations in this repository are highly opinionated for my personal use, and may not fit the best for your needs.

-You are free to edit the files yourself to better fit your needs.
+You are free to edit the files yourself to fit better your needs.

-The scripts this repository has can replicate exactly my personal Arch Linux installation and configuration on any PC that can run Arch Linux.
+The scripts this repository has can replicate exactly my personal Void Linux installation and configuration on any PC that can run it.

-This means that the Arch Linux installation _itself_ is also installed through scripts;
-they use the same commands used when performing a manual installation (without `archinstall`).

-The Arch Linux installation itself is very minimal, installing roughly 190 packages, with no WM or DE. <br />
+The Void Linux installation itself is very minimal, installing roughly X packages, with no WM or DE. <br />
-When the WM and the programs are installed, the number of packages goes up to roughly 580 (Xorg has many dependencies).
+When the WM and the programs are installed, the number of packages goes up to roughly Y (Xorg has many dependencies).

 This repository is meant to be kept in your `~` folder even after the installation is complete, because you may want to make changes to it, and it's already there for you to sync your configurations.

-Instructions taken from this video: [How to Install Arch Linux (2026 Edition) | Full Guide by tony](https://youtu.be/oeDbo-HRaZo)

 ## Specification

-- **Distro**: Arch Linux
+- **Distro**: Void Linux
 - **Window Manager**: i3
 - **Bar**: i3blocks with custom blocks
 - **Lock Screen**: i3lock